-The workplace poster is available electronically on the OLS website.
+The workplace poster is available electronically on our publications Webpage.
 The poster also is available in our downtown office (810 Third Avenue, Suite 375) and City of Seattle neighborhood service centers.

 F. Payroll Records

 1. How long must employers retain payroll records?